-HughesNet Gen5 Fair Access Policy for the Business 35, Business 50, Business 75, Business 150 and Business 250 Service Plans
+HughesNet Gen5 Fair Access Policy for the Business Service Plans ordered after August 28, 2022

 To ensure fair Internet access for all HughesNet® Gen5 subscribers, Hughes maintains a special Fair Access Policy for these subscribers.
 This policy establishes an equitable balance in Internet access for all HughesNet subscribers.
 Hughes assigns a Data Allowance to each service plan that may be downloaded or uploaded within a one-month period.
 Subscribers who exceed this limit will experience a temporary reduction of speed.

 |Business 250 Plan||200 GB||50 GB|

 Service Features and Conditions

 Assumes DVD-quality video streaming consumes data at a rate of 700 MB/hour, HD-quality video streaming consumes data at a rate of 2 GB/hour, streaming audio/radio consumes data at a rate of 75 MB/hour, an average web page is 2 MB, and social media pages consume data at a rate of 350 MB/hour.
 Please be advised that the values provided should only be used as a general estimation, as data usage may vary by device, by type and by quality of content.

 The HughesNet Gen5 service plans are designed to deliver download speeds of 25 Mbps and upload speeds of 3 Mbps, but individual customers may experience different speeds at different times of the day.
 Speeds and uninterrupted use are not guaranteed and may vary based on a variety of factors including: the configuration of your computer, the number of concurrent users, network or Internet congestion, the capabilities and content of the websites you are accessing, network management practices as deemed necessary, and other factors.
 When you connect to the HughesNet service using Wi-Fi, your experience will vary based on your proximity to the Wi-Fi source and the strength of the signal.